face-orm/face/README.md

 ### FaceQL

 FaceQL is an important feature of Face.
-That's a Query language close of SQL.
+That's a Query language that is a mix between SQL and Face notation.

 It allows you to create complex queries that the Select Builder can't build.
+Actually everything that you can do with SQL is possible with FaceQL.

 ```php
 use \Face\Sql\Query\FaceQL;